jadamb13/rev-jobs/README.md

 - `config`:
     - `config.py`: file to store configuration data such as:
       - URL to access job dashboard
-      - File paths to drivers for Firefox web driver and output file(s)
+      - File path to `geckodriver` driver for Firefox web driver and output file(s)
       - Rev username and password (stored and accessed from local `.env` file)
       - XPATHs for page elements used by Selenium
 - `output`: